mcogswell/mcogswell.github.com/vis_blog/index.md

 ---
 layout: default
-title: Hierarchies of Parts in Convolutional Neural Networks
+title: Why is this a cat?
 published: false
 ---

-Hierarchies of Parts in Convolutional Neural Networks
+Why is this a cat?
 ===

-{::comment}
-* include some question like "why is this a cat?"
-    * this just shows that CNNs
-    * however... it is a good attention getter
-This post asks that question for CNNs.
-{:/comment}

 Try to answer this question:

-> Why do you think this is a cat?
+> Why is this a cat?

 <figure markdown="1">
 ![Grumpy Cat!](imgs/grumpy_cat_227.jpg){:.center}